dioxine/fixsrt/README.md

 ...
 ```

 then you can use this tiny script.
-Only tested it in MacOS
+Only tested it in MacOS.

+### Instructions

+Just put script file into directory containing your videos nearby srt files, make it shell executable with `chmod +x fixsrt.cmd` command
+and run.
+Script will automatically process all child, subchild ... subdirectories.